InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

-OpenAI employs GPT-4.1 as the primary evaluation model~\cite{arora2025healthbench}.
-However, due to the high cost of API calls, it is necessary to identify more affordable and open-source alternatives during the methodological exploration and data construction stages.
-To this end, we conducted comparative experiments, with results presented in Appendix~\ref{the selecttion of evalution model}.
-We observed that GPT-OSS-120B~\cite{agarwal2025gpt} provides reliable evaluation performance, with its score improvements strongly correlating with those obtained using GPT-4.1~\cite{agarwal2025gpt}.
-Furthermore, we explored the selection of advanced models for the Rubrics-RAG generation pipeline.
-Our experiments indicate that models developed with Deepseek-R1-0528~\cite{guo2025deepseek} yield consistent performance gains.
-Detailed experimental results are provided in Appendix~\ref{rubrics generation model}.
-Consequently, all subsequent ablation studies are conducted under these established settings.
+OpenAI adopts GPT-4.1 as the primary evaluator~\cite{arora2025healthbench}.
+However, the substantial cost of API calls motivates the exploration of affordable open-source alternatives for methodology development and data construction.
+We conduct comparative experiments to identify suitable alternatives, with detailed results presented in App.~\ref{the selection of evaluation model}.
+We observed that GPT-OSS-120B~\cite{agarwal2025gpt} provides reliable evaluation performance, with score improvements strongly correlated with those obtained using GPT-4.1~\cite{achiam2023gpt}.
+Additionally, we explore suitable models for rubric generation within the Rubric-RAG pipeline.
+Our experiments show that the rubrics generated by DeepSeek-R1-0528~\cite{guo2025deepseek} provide consistent and substantial downstream improvements.
+Detailed results are provided in App.~\ref{rubrics generation model}.
+Consequently, all subsequent ablation studies utilize these validated settings.